Top 6 (CeFi) Platforms: Earn Interest While HODLING

-Perhaps the most underrated and under-utilized potential for cryptocurrency is leveraging the benefits of CeFi lending platforms.
-Why I believe many overlook the opportunities offered here is that the yields don’t match our expectations when crypto is the topic.
-Many get into crypto for those +100% earnings in a couple of weeks rather than earning 10% a year.
-However, remember that traditionally the stock market was viewed as the asset class with the highest returns at 7-9 % a year.
-That’s why we shouldn’t overlook the potential crypto earnings just lying around.
+Perhaps the most underrated and under-utilized potential for cryptocurrency is leveraging the benefits of CeFi earning platforms.
+Why I believe many overlook the opportunities offered here is that the yields don’t always match our expectations when crypto is the topic.
+Many get into crypto for those +100% earnings in a couple of weeks rather than earning a consistent and stable 10% or so a year.
+Another potential reason why crypto investors may be shying away from centralized platforms in recent history may be because the painful memories of lending platforms like Celsius and BlockFi are still fresh in our minds.

 What is CeFi (Centralized Finance)?